olexandr-konovalov/gnu/README.md

 - Providing uniform access to the calculation of gnu(n) using a single function.
 - Offering both the ability to install package locally and to access it remotely without its local installation.
-- Providing remote data via SCSCP (Symbolic Computation Software Composablity Protocol) to make them accessible to any SCSCP-compliant software (see the list at <http://www.symbolic-computing.org>).
+- Providing remote data via SCSCP (Symbolic Computation Software Composability Protocol) to make them accessible to any SCSCP-compliant software (see the list at <http://www.symbolic-computing.org>).
 - Using GitHub-based development model and storing in the revision history the